liamli99/JavaScript/JavaScript.md

   3. Import functions or variables
   A module is just a piece of code in a file that can be used in other files.
 When developing a big project, it is very useful to divide the code into modules instead of combining all the code in one single file!

--
+- Export and Import
+  1. Default Exports (A module can have at most one default export): module.js: `export default module`
+  app.js: `import anyName from './module.js'`, name after 'import' can be any name you want!

-  1. Named Exports (A module can have multiple named exports): module.js: `export const name = 'liam; export function func(name) {...}` app.js: `import { name, func } from './module.js'`, name inside {} has to be the same name in module.js!
+  2. Named Exports (A module can have multiple named exports): module.js: `export const name = 'liam; export function func(name) {...}`
+  app.js: `import { name, func } from './module.js'`, name inside {} has to be the same name in module.js!

-(2) Default Exports (A module can only have one default export): module.js: `export default module` app.js: `import anyName from './module.js'`, name after 'import' can be any name you want!

   Note that Modules only work with HTTP(s) protocol, so that we should open the HTML using Live Server!
 We shouldn't directly open the HTML with web browser!